robin-raymond/zax.io/warnings-errors.md

     * the style of the code is found to be undesirable and language or compiler changes in the future may be breaking
 * `descope-directive-required` (always)
     * calling an `[[inline-descope]]` function requires the `[[descope]]` declaration to acknowledge the current scope is become polluted with new variables from the inlined function
+* `lease-or-last` (always)
+    * the compiler is uncertain if a `lease` or `last` polymorphic version of a function should be used where a function that received a `last` instance is then passing that instance to another function which accepts both a `lease` or a `last` instance